×

 1 The URL of the remote write endpoint.

 2 The authentication method and credentials for the endpoint.
-Currently supported authentication methods are AWS Signature Version 4, authentication using HTTP an Authorization request header, basic authentication, OAuth 2.0, and TLS client.
-See Supported remote write authentication settings below for sample configurations of supported authentication methods.
+Currently supported authentication methods are AWS Signature Version 4, authentication using HTTP in an Authorization request header, Basic authentication, OAuth 2.0, and TLS client.
+See Supported remote write authentication settings for sample configurations of supported authentication methods.

 4. Add write relabel configuration values after the authentication credentials: